NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 16.md

 But go, tell his disciples and Peter, 'He is going ahead of you to Galilee; you will see him there just as he told you.'"

 ###### 8
 They went out and ran from the tomb, because trembling and astonishment overwhelmed them.
-And they said nothing to anyone, since they were afraid.The Longer Ending of Mark: Appearances of the Risen Lord [
+And they said nothing to anyone, since they were afraid.

+> [!warning] The earliest manuscripts and some other ancient witnesses do not have verses 9–20.

+**The Longer Ending of Mark: Appearances of the Risen Lord**
 ###### 9
 Early on the first day of the week, after he had risen, he appeared first to Mary Magdalene, out of whom he had driven seven demons.